jamf/jamfprotect/third_party_integrations/README.md

 # Third Party Integrations

-In this repository, you will find all kinds of resources that can be used together with or alongside Jamf Protect.
+In this repository, you will find all kinds of resources related to 3rd party integrations that can be used together with or alongside Jamf Protect.

 Currently you can find the following resources, we are adding more resources in the future.